A Discrete Analog of Tutte's Barycentric Embeddings on Surfaces: A Tutte theorem for harmonious drawings: proof of

-Finally, we prove Proposition~\ref{tutteinpatch}: \begin{proof}[Proof of Proposition~\ref{tutteinpatch}] If $G'$ is a connected component of $G$ on which $f$ is contractible, then $f(G')$ is a single vertex of $M$ by Lemma~\ref{lem:patch1}, and $f|_{G'}$ can made an embedding in an arbitrarily small disk in the patch system of $\Sigma$ by~Lemma~\ref{lem:planar part}.
+\begin{proof}[Proof of Proposition~\ref{tutteinpatch}] If $G'$ is a connected component of $G$ on which $f$ is contractible, then $f(G')$ is a single vertex of $M$ by \autoref{lem:patch1}, and $f|_{G'}$ can made an embedding in an arbitrarily small disk in the patch system of $\Sigma$ by~\autoref{lem:planar part}.
 So we can assume that $f$ is essential.
-By Lemma~\ref{lem:patch2}, there is a weak embedding $g:G\to M$, homotopic to~$f$, without spur.
-By Lemma~\ref{lem:patch3}, there is a sequence of swaps from $g$ to~$f$.
-By Lemma~\ref{lem:patch4}, all the maps from $G$ to~$M$ in this sequence are weak embeddings, thus $f$ is itself a weak embedding, as desired. \end{proof}
+By \autoref{lem:patch2}, there is a weak embedding $g:G\to M$, homotopic to~$f$, without spur.
+By \autoref{lem:patch3}, there is a sequence of swaps from $g$ to~$f$.
+By \autoref{lem:patch4}, all the maps from $G$ to~$M$ in this sequence are weak embeddings, thus $f$ is itself a weak embedding, as desired. \end{proof}

-\subsection{A property of the coherently oriented maps homotopic to the identity.}
+\subsection{A property of the coherently oriented maps homotopic to the identity}

 Let $S$ be a surface, and let $Y \subset S$ be finite.
 A map $\varphi : S \to S$ is \emphdef{coherently oriented} at $Y$ if $\varphi ^{-1}(Y)$ is finite and if $\varphi$ is, locally, an orientation-preserving homeomorphism around every point of~$\varphi^{-1}(Y)$, or an orientation-reversing homeomorphism around every point of~$\varphi^{-1}(Y)$.